MalitskiMikhail/rsschool-cv/cv.md

 1. Completed software testing courses in 2015.
 2. In 2017, about a month to learn how to work in the programming language "__C__" intensive.
 Couldn't finish because the training company itself started having problems.
 3. Studied Assembler, Visual Basic, Delphi and others at сollege.
+***
+### __Education__
+* 2006-2010 Gomel Road Construction College | Area of specialization: Electronic Computing Devices | _Specialty_: __electronic technician__
+* 2015 - Completed software testing courses
+* 2017 - Learn how to work with language "__C__" about month
+* 2022 - Started JS/FE Course EN 2022Q3 at RS School
+***
+### __English__
+* I started learning English in high school and continued in college.
+* When I was 28 years old, I started learning English with a tutor.
+I studied English for 8 months and reached A2-B1 level.
+* Then I studied with a new tutor for about 6 months in 2021-2022.
+* Then I attended "Cambridge School of English" courses for 4 months and reached B2 level.
+* I have British Council Poland certificate B2 level.
+* Now I have a good habit - I watch movies and YouTube in English.
+Also, I read articles on the Internet in English and try to practice English when I can.